pingcap/tidb/docs/design/2018-08-29-new-planner.md

 - **Pattern**

   Pattern describes a piece of a logical expression.
-It's a tree-like structure, each node in the tree represents a logical expression operator in the logical expression, the node, or the logical expression operator, is called **Operand**.
+It's a tree-like structure and each node in the tree represents a logical expression operator in the logical expression.
+The node, or the logical expression operator, is called **Operand**.
+Different from expression, only the type of the expression node is concerned in the pattern.

 - **Operand**

-  As disscussed above, the operand represents a logical expression operator.
+  As discussed above, the operand represents a logical expression operator.
 It can be some concrete operator types, for example, `Join`/`Project`/`Filter`.

+  The expression node holds the full information about an expression operator, while the pattern node only holds the operator type information.

 - **Logical Property**

   Logical properties can be derived from the logical algebra expression, for
-  example: the schema of the expression, the constraints and statistics of the columns in the schema, etc. All the group expressions in the same group shares the same logical property.
+  example: the schema of the expression, the constraints and statistics of the columns in the schema, etc. All the group expressions in the same group share the same logical property.

 - **Physical Property**